Bluetooth

 Bluetooth is a short-range wireless technology standard that is used for exchanging data between fixed and mobile devices over short distances and building personal area networks (PANs).
 In the most widely used mode, transmission power is limited to 2.5 milliwatts, giving it a very short range of up to 10 m.
 It employs UHF radio waves in the ISM bands, from 2.402 GHz to 2.48 GHz.
-It is mainly used as an alternative to wire connections, to exchange files between nearby portable devices and connect cell phones and music players with wireless headphones.
+It is mainly used as an alternative to wired connections to exchange files between nearby portable devices and connect cell phones and music players with wireless headphones, wireless speakers, HIFI systems, car audio and wireless transmission between TVs and soundbars.